Ryzzzen/a-capsule/README.md

-# storage-pod
+# a-capsule

 #### Changelog

 > - 3.0.0 is out
-> - SAMSS (Simple And Modular Storage System) is now storage-pod!
+> - SAMSS (Simple And Modular Storage System) is now a-capsule!

-storage-pod is easy to use:
+a-capsule is easy to use:

   - Lightweight
   - Contains 3 storage types: Storage, FileStorage and EncryptedStorage.